blueOceanSustainableSolutions/DATAz/README.md

 **1) Install Miniconda**

 The [Python](https://www.python.org/) programming language is used extensively in several numerical and surrogate models within the DATAz DTO.
 To get started, install the [Miniconda](https://www.anaconda.com/docs/getting-started/miniconda/main) distribution, which provides a lightweight Python environment and package manager.
-You can download Miniconda using:
+You can download Miniconda on linux using e.g.:

 ```bash
 curl -O https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh
 ```

+Please refer to the latest conda documentation for other operating systems.

 Once the download has completed, install Miniconda by running the following command in the terminal: